cherrypy/cherrypy/sphinx/source/basics.rst

 Serving a single file
 ^^^^^^^^^^^^^^^^^^^^^

-You can serve a single file as follow:
+You can serve a single file as follows:

 .. code-block:: ini